The Hall of Mysteries, or WTF

 Lots of warnings here.
 We get that, so we approach with caution.
 When the door opens, the only thing on the other side is a small chamber and what appears to be a turntable.

-Understanding that we are out of our league, we carefully read the instructions.
 It appears that you position your car over the peg, and you either stay in it or leave it, and then the car is sucked into a parking hole via pneumatic tube or some such and you are either required to stay in your car in the dark, or not.

 So if you’ve made it this far, you get to pay.
 If you can figure out how.